Geoffrey Drage: Career

-Anti-semitism controversy
+Antisemitism controversy

-In 1923 Drage was involved in a controversy over anti-Semitism when in an entry for Poland in the Encyclopaedia Britannica he wrote, "The Eastern Jew is essentially a business or commercial man, but rarely a producer.
+In 1923 Drage was involved in a controversy over antisemitism when in an entry for Poland in the Encyclopaedia Britannica he wrote, "The Eastern Jew is essentially a business or commercial man, but rarely a producer.
 He is usually a middleman or intermediary.
 In towns, the majority of the shops are owned by Jews, but they are a race apart, hated and despised by the rest of the population, devoted to their religion, which is a primitive type of Judaism.

 "...
 The Tsarist Government drove the Jews out of Russia, but gave them exceptional advantages in Poland.
 During and after the war the hostility to the Jews was increased by the fact that in the German occupation the Jew was the willing tool of the invader and by the close connection between the Jews and Bolshevism.
 The hostility to the Jew was marked in 1918 and 1919 by excesses in which some 200 or 300 have in fact been killed, but which have been enormously exaggerated by the Jewish Press.

 "Captain Peter Wright, in his very valuable and interesting report, states that the great majority of the poor Jews are of the Eastern type and extreme orthodoxy (Chassidism).
 They form an immense mass of squalid and helpless poverty.
 They are driven into all sorts of illicit and fraudulent practices.

 "They are unfit for the modern economic world for want of education and for Western society because of their habits and want of cleanliness."

 According to The New York Times "The Jewish Tribune analyzes the article as to its authoritativeness, its impartiality, its accuracy, and concludes that none of these elements exists, adding, "we have shown that in its treatment of a vital question affecting millions of human beings the Encyclopaedia has violated the elementary principles of encyclopaedia compilation."